Vedakeerthi/DBMS-Programs/README.md

 # **Data Manipulation Language :**

-It is a family of syntax elements similar to a computer programming language, used for selecting, inserting, deleting and updating data in a database, Some of the Data manipulation statements are :
+DML is a family of syntax elements similar to a computer programming language, used for selecting, inserting, deleting and updating data in a database, Some of the Data manipulation statements are :

 * Insert
 * Update